 Requests will be subject to a charge of £10 each search and this includes four A4 copies if relevant and we have an obligation to ensure that your request is answered within 40 days of the fee and your proof of identity being received.

-If the information is readily available, i.e. accessible by coming into the Hull History Centre without compromising others rights under the DPA, you will be offered the opportunity to view the relevant records.
+If the information is readily available, i.e. accessible by coming into the Hull History Centre without compromising others rights under GDPR, you will be offered the opportunity to view the relevant records.
 Completing the Data Subject Access Request Form will still be required.

 Data subject rights - University Archives

-If you have an enquiry relating to Data Subject Access from amongst the deposited archives held by the University, please contact Simon Wilson, the University Archivist in the first instance.
+If you have an enquiry relating to Data Subject Access from amongst the deposited archives held by the University, please contact the University Archives team.

 Access to data on the deceased - City Archives

 We acknowledge that many of you, particularly family historians, will wish to gain access to personal data regarding an individual that is less than 75 or 100 years old.
-However, research undertaken for the purposes of family history does not satisfy any of the DPA’s exceptions because it is based on personal information regarding specific identifiable individuals.
-However the rights of an individual under the DPA end with death.
+However, research undertaken for the purposes of family history does not satisfy any of the GDPR’s exceptions because it is based on personal information regarding specific identifiable individuals.
+However the rights of an individual under data protection legislation end with death.

 A copy of the 3rd Party Access Request Form is available, and you are required to use it to make your request.
 You need to sign the form certifying that the individual is deceased.
 A copy death certificate should be shown if available or the date of the data subject’s death so that the entry on the General Registry Office Index of Births, Marriages and Deaths can be checked.

-If the information is readily available, i.e. accessible by coming into the Hull History Centre without compromising others rights under the DPA, you will be offered the opportunity to view the relevant records, but the 3rd Party Access Request Form will still be required.
+If the information is readily available, i.e. accessible by coming into the Hull History Centre without compromising others rights under GDPR, you will be offered the opportunity to view the relevant records, but the 3rd Party Access Request Form will still be required.

-Academic or Press researchers claiming access under exemptions in the DPA
+Academic or Press researchers claiming access under exemptions in GDPR

-Exemptions from the DPA allows further processing of data, in the form of research, to be undertaken for historical and statistical purposes or where public interest can be proved.
+Exemptions from GDPR allows further processing of data, in the form of research, to be undertaken for historical and statistical purposes or where public interest can be proved.

-Requests to gain access to personal data in archives will need to be checked against the exemptions listed in the DPA and the guidelines and advice available.
-Most requests should come under ‘Research Exemptions’ (DPA section 33) which includes statistical and historical purposes.
+Requests to gain access to personal data in archives will need to be checked against the exemptions listed in the GDPR and the guidelines and advice available.
+Most requests satisfying the research exemption includes statistical and historical purposes.
 This research must observe the ‘relevant conditions’:

 - that the data is not processed to support measures or decisions with respect to particular individuals